stefanatanasovmk/ikius-app/posts/something-else.md

 ---
-title: "When to Use31 Static Generation v.s.
+title: "When to Use Static123 Generation v.s.
 Server-side Rendering"
 date: "2020-01-02"
 image: "https://upload.wikimedia.org/wikipedia/commons/thumb/b/b6/Image_created_with_a_mobile_phone.png/800px-Image_created_with_a_mobile_phone.png"

 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.